landeryt/LanderYTSMP/lib/text/staffPage.md

 Hi everyone!!
 I'm Macky!
 I am fairly new to the Lander SMP server, I joined in Sept. of 2024.
 I have been playing minecraft since I was around 9 years old and switched over to Java only two years ago!
 My play style is building!
 I love creating new things and turning the world into something beautiful.
 I am in college IRL to become an occupational therapist so if you ever need me I am just a DM away!

 ### Viv

-## Event Manager(s)
-### Charlotte
-The event manager is Charlotte who is also the event manager and she makes events atleast every week - Charlotte.

 ## Honorary
 ### Mina